Deploying with Custom Roles¶

 openstack overcloud role list

 With these provided roles, the user deploying the overcloud can generate a roles_data.yaml file that contains the roles they would like to use for the overcloud nodes.
-Additionally the user can manage their personal custom roles in a similar manor by storing the individual files in a directory and using the tripleoclient to generate their roles_data.yaml.
+Additionally the user can manage their personal custom roles in a similar manner by storing the individual files in a directory and using the tripleoclient to generate their roles_data.yaml.
 For example, a user can execute the following to create a roles_data.yaml containing only the Controller and Compute roles:

 openstack overcloud roles generate -o ~/roles_data.yaml Controller Compute